Rae Wells Rae Wells

 For many years I had been struggling with my mental health, my school reports telling me I would excel if I could just sit still and concentrate, if I could just work faster.
 I knew things didn’t make sense for me and it wasn’t until the summer of 2021 that my body simply could not handle it anymore.
 Diagnosed with a crippling anxiety disorder politely presented with a side order of depression that prevented me from leaving my flat, unable to eat or shower for days on end.

 I was terrified and I felt so alone.
 I had been strugging for so long and I had finally collapsed.
 I started taking anti-depressants and had weekly therapy sessions to help me cope.
-It was during this period that I began to explore neurodivergency and what that can look like in adult females and the more I read, the more I understood.
+It was during this period that I began to explore neurodivergence and what that can look like in adult females and the more I read, the more I understood.
 I saw myself and it finally made sense.

 I struggled to get through my second year of uni, only able to work in short intervals.
 Working erratically, chasing my thoughts as they left my head.
 My home was as messy as my mind, I was unable to keep on top of anything.